Ronald True: Royal Flying Corps

-True joined the Royal Flying Corps as a student pilot in 1915, training at a flying school in Gosport, Hampshire.
+True was commissioned into the Royal Flying Corps as a student pilot in 1915, training at a flying school in Gosport, Hampshire.
 Contemporary records indicate his performance was substandard.
 He is known to have crashed his plane on his first solo cross-country trial flight in Farnborough in February 1916, suffering severe concussion and remaining unconscious for two days.
 The following month, he again crashed his plane—this time in Gosport—suffering only minor cuts and bruises.
 Shortly after this second accident, he suffered a nervous breakdown.
 Seven months later, in October 1916, True was discharged from the Royal Flying Corps.
 Just weeks later, he would be briefly hospitalised following his collapse inside a Southsea theatre.
 True himself would later ascribe this period of hospitalisation to his having contracted syphilis.
 (Note: The results of a Wassermann test within this hospital concluded True was free from this disease.)

 Early the following year, True obtained a job as a test pilot at the Government Control Works in Yeovil, although he soon lost this job due to his erratic behaviour, short temper, and poor performance.